Twins vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in seven of their past 10 games and won three of those contests.

-- In their last 10 games with a total, the Twins and their opponents have failed to hit the over seven times.
+- In their last 10 games with a total, the Twins and their opponents have failed to hit the over six times.

 Twins Betting Records & Stats

-- The Twins have gone 18-8 in games they were listed as the moneyline favorite (winning 69.2% of those games).
+- The Twins are 19-8 in games they were listed as the moneyline favorite (winning 70.4% of those games).

-- In games it has played as moneyline favorites with odds of -175 or shorter, Minnesota has a record of 4-4 (50%).
+- When it has played as moneyline favorites with odds of -110 or shorter, Minnesota has a 19-9 record (winning 67.9% of its games).

-- The Twins have a 63.6% chance to win this matchup based on the moneyline's implied probability.
+- Based on this game's moneyline, the Twins' implied win probability is 52.4%.

-- Minnesota has had an over/under set by bookmakers 39 times, and have combined with opponents to go over the total in 15 of those games (15-20-4).
+- Minnesota has played in 40 games with set over/under, and have combined with opponents to go over the total 16 times (16-20-4).

-- The Twins have had a run line set for only one contest this season, and they did not cover.
+- The Twins have had a run line set for just one outing this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.